-Most expats who are not preparing to retire in Fiji, will move to the country for a short-term assignment.
-Therefore expats are more likely to rent than buy accommodation in the interim.
+Most expats who are not preparing to retire in Fiji tend only to move to the country for a short-term assignment.
+Expats are therefore more likely to rent than buy accommodation in the interim.

-Regardless of what type of accommodation expats are looking for and the duration of the stay, it's important that they familiarise themselves with the processes for renting property in Fiji before they move.
+Regardless of what type of accommodation expats are looking for and the duration of their stay, it's important that they familiarise themselves with the processes for renting property in Fiji before they move.

 Types of accommodation in Fiji